 8. D.A.
 AND A.A.
 LITERATURE:

 We study the literature of Debtors Anonymous and of Alcoholics Anonymous to strengthen our understanding of compulsive disease and of recovery from compulsive debting.
-In A.A. literature we can identify with many of the situations described by substituting the words "compulsive debt" for "alcohol."

 We maintain awareness of the danger of compulsive debt by taking note of bank, loan company and credit card advertising and their effects on us.
 We also remain aware of our personal finances in order to avoid vagueness, which can lead to compulsive debting or spending.